To acquire a marriage license:

 Thunder Bay, Ontario P7B 6L8

-- A completed marriage licence application signed by both applicants.
+- A completed marriage license application signed by both applicants.

 - A copy of the decree of divorce or annulment (certified by the proper court officer in the jurisdiction the divorce/annulment was granted) or sealed by the court.
 If the decree is in a language other than English or French, include a certified translation.

 - A Statement of Sole Responsibility for each divorce signed by both applicants.
-Blank affidavits are available from the local Issuer of Marriage Licences.
+Blank affidavits are available from the local Issuer of Marriage Licenses.